 Upon receipt of an Association event as defined in clause 6.2.2A.2, the ICF shall cache the identifier association(s) contained within the record as follows:

 - SUPI to 5G-GUTI association received, in an IEFAssociationRecord is stored by ICF as an active association.
 The previous active association for the same SUPI, if any, is marked as a previously active association and cached until the cache time limit is reached.

+- The NCGI and NCGITime parameters received in the IEFAssociationRecord are stored as a part of the received SUPI to 5G-GUTI association.

 - If the IEFAssociationRecord also contains a SUCI, the SUCI is stored as a part of the received SUPI to 5G-GUTI association, for the lifetime of that association.

 - Where the IEFDeassociationRecord corresponds to an active SUPI to 5G-GUTI association at ICF, the association is marked as a previously active association and cached until the cache time limit is reached.
+The NCGI and NCGITime parameters of the association are updated with the values received in the IEFDeassociationRecord.

 The ICF shall have a CSP defined maximum active association lifetime (upon expiry of which the association is deleted from the ICF).